 The genus Vararia, which contains about 60 species, is common in the subtropics and tropics but is less diverse in temperate areas (Karasiński 2010).
 Of the temperate species, Vararia investiens seems to be the most widespread and frequently encountered.
 As far as crusts go, it is actually really well documented with 967 records (!) in MyCoPortal (accessed December 5, 2020).
 I personally observed this species many times before finally collecting one for study.
 It appears to be prevalent on the underside of small deciduous branches and sticks, recognizable by its distinct yellow color and consistency.
 Any doubts about ID are quickly dispelled with microscopy — the stunning dichohyphidia and prominently pointed ellipsoid-fusoid basidiospores are quite unique.

 Vararia basidiomata have an interesting development whereby the basidia and cystidia originate deep within a blanketing hyphidial hymenium and elongate through it, but are constantly overgrown by expanding hyphal elements.
-As a result, basidia and basidiospores are found embedded within the basidiocarp at all levels — which also makes them difficult to discern among a jungle of needle-like dichohyphidia (Lentz and McKay 1965).
+As a result, basidia and basidiospores are found embedded within the basidiocarp at all levels and are difficult to discern among the jungle of needley dichohyphae (Lentz and McKay 1965).

 Ecology: Saprotroph on the underside of hardwood sticks, common and cosmopolitan.